 Existing law requires that a gestational agreement provide for the express written agreement of the gestational carrier to undergo embryo or gamete transfer and attempt to carry and give birth to any resulting child.
 (NRS 126.750) Section 107 of this bill requires that a gestational agreement also provide for the express written agreement of the gestational carrier and any legal spouse or domestic partner of the gestational carrier to acknowledge that each intended parent is the legal and physical custodian of any resulting child.
-Section 107 also specifies that a gestational carrier has the right to make all health and welfare decisions regarding the gestational carrier and the pregnancy of the gestational carrier; (3) terminate or continue the pregnancy; and (4) reduce or retain the number of fetuses or embryos carried by the gestational carrier.
+Section 107 also specifies that a gestational carrier has the right to make all health and welfare decisions regarding the gestational carrier and the pregnancy of the gestational carrier, including whether to: (1) consent to a cesarean section or the transfer of multiple embryos; (2) use the services of a health care practitioner chosen by the gestational carrier; (3) terminate or continue the pregnancy; and (4) reduce or retain the number of fetuses or embryos carried by the gestational carrier.
 Section 107 further provides that any provision in a gestational agreement that contradicts such a right is void and unenforceable.